yazid120/Shopy-net/README.md

 ## _You will find in this project Concepts such as:_

 ---
--Routing page in PHP
+- Routing page in PHP
-*Login and Registration system
+- Login and Registration system
+- Multiple back-ends for session and cache storage.
+- SQL DataBase design and creation
+- Database agnostic schema migrations.
+- Robust background job processing.
+- Admin Panel with privileges (CREATE,MODIFY,DELETE,UPDATE) Products.
 ---

 Classique php router: